 - What’s the role of the Doctor’s Assistant?

-- When do you contact the Huisartsen Post?
+- When do you contact the Huisartsen Post ( GP Post)?

-- Do you really have to get a referral for everything?
+- Do you have to get a referral for everything?

-The Inloopspreekuur is the time of day when medical treatment is available without an appointment; they are usually early in the morning, but ask your practice for its specific hours.
-Be aware that an Inloopspreekuur meeting will be a lot shorter than a regular doctor's appointment.
+The inloopspreekuur is the time of day when medical treatment is available without an appointment; they are usually early in the morning, but ask your practice for its specific hours.
+Be aware that an inloopspreekuur meeting will be shorter than a regular doctor's appointment.

-Meant For: acute problems that need to be attended to pretty quickly, but are not life threatening
+Yes: acute problems that need quick attention, but are not life-threatening.

-Meant For: providing first line of support, small first aid problems, advice, renewing prescriptions
+Yes: providing the first line of support, small first aid problems, advice, renewing prescriptions.

-Meant For: all problems, new prescriptions and referrals
+Yes: all health-related problems, new prescriptions and referrals.

-Examples: all physical and mental problems: adult, child, and newborn
+Examples: all physical and mental health problems; adult, child, and newborn.

-Meant For: acute but minor emergencies that can’t wait until the next day
+Yes: acute but minor emergencies that can’t wait until the next day.

-Not Meant For: anything that can wait until the next day's inloopspreekuur
+No: anything that can wait until the next day's inloopspreekuur.

 At Home Visit

-Meant For: patients who are too sick to leave the house and have a small emergency
+Yes: patients who are too sick to leave the house and have a small emergency.

-Examples: post childbirth sudden high fever / torn ligaments / seizure with fever
+Examples: post-childbirth with sudden high fever / torn ligaments/seizure with fever.

-* Please note the doctor will only come to check and will call the ambulance if necessary.
+* Please note the doctor will only examine the patient and will call the ambulance if necessary.

-Not Meant For: flu, fever, or anyone living more than 10 minutes from the practice
+No: flu, fever, or anyone living more than 10 minutes from the practice.

-Meant For: life threatening emergencies or referrals via your family doctor
+Yes: life-threatening emergencies or referrals via your family doctor.

-Examples: heart attack, baby turning blue, extreme physical accidents
+Examples: heart attack, baby turning blue, serious physical accidents.

-Not Meant For: minor physical accidents, sprained ankles, anything without a referral
+No: minor physical accidents, sprained ankles, anything without a referral.

-* Please note if you visit a hospital Emergency Room without a referral you will be charged for the full amount.
+* Please note if you visit a hospital Spoedeisende Hulp (SEH) (Emergency Room) without a referral, you will be charged for the full amount.